The Scythe (album)

 The Scythe is the fourth studio album by Italian folk metal band Elvenking.
-The Scythe was released on September 14, 2007, through AFM Records in all European countries, and November 7 in the US by Candlelight Records.
+It was released on 14 September 2007 through AFM Records in all European countries and 7 November in the US by Candlelight Records.

 This is the first concept album by Elvenking, with lyrics centered on the death of a beautiful woman along with themes of revenge and deceit.
 This is also illustrated in the video to "The Divided Heart".